esaruoho/paketti-manual/README.md

 ---
 ### 2025-02-11 - esaruoho
 Improvement: I've fixed the AutomationAssets so all the animated .gifs and Automation-related screenshots are fully displayed.
+EDIT: and also fixed the text / image line feeds so they no longer collide.

 ---

+## End

+You are right at the end of this manual now.
+Welcome!